 Ultrasound examinations are frequently used for guided needle biopsies.
-This allows a visual of the needle and the tissue that is examined, offering precision.
+This allows a visual of the needle and the tissue that is examined, hereby, offering increased precision.
 It is often used for breast, lymph node, and liver biopsies.

 Paediatric and neonatal

-What Types of Probes Do I Need?
+What Types of Ultrasound Transducers Do I Need?

 Footprint and frequency

 Probe characteristics are influenced by footprint and frequency.
-The footprint also called aperture, is the area that will be in contact with the skin.
+The footprint, also called aperture, is the area that will be in contact with the skin.
 The frequency is directly related to the penetration depth of the sound waves.
-The high frequencies are best for superficial examinations, and are preferred for guiding vascular access or regional anaesthesia.
+The high frequencies are best for superficial examinations and are preferred for guiding vascular access or regional anesthesia.
 In contrast, the lower frequencies are able to penetrate more tissue allowing examinations of structures located more deeply.
 However, high frequencies provide better resolution of images than low frequencies.

-The shape of the transducer, or the piezoelectric crystal arrangement, determines the optimal use of the probes.
+The shape of the transducer, or the piezoelectric crystal arrangement, determine the optimal use of the probes.
 The most common are linear, curved, and sector, but there are others as well.
 See a description of the different shapes below, or click to see more info on ultrasound probes.

-Typically used for abdominal, vascular, nerve, musculoskeletal and GYN/OBS exams.
+Therefore, you can use it for abdominal, vascular, nerve, musculoskeletal and GYN/OBS exams.

-There is a subtype called micro convex with a much smaller footprint, which is typically used in neonatal and paediatrics.
+Furthermore, there is a subtype called micro convex with a much smaller footprint, which is typically used in neonatal and paediatrics.

 Typically used for acoustic windows in the cranium or intercostal spaces.

-In addition there is a number of probes that are designed for surgical use, like laparoscopic probes.
+Additionally, there is a number of probes that are designed for surgical use, like laparoscopic probes.

-How Much Does an Ultrasound Machine Cost?
+How Much Do Used Ultrasound Machines Cost?

 Are also typically 4 – 7 years old

-They are often sold with probes.
+From LBN Medical they are often sold with probes.

 The price from new is typically 50,000 – 80,000€

-They are sold box-only, with no probes.
+LBN Medical sell these as box-only, with no probes.